Kicking Butt: Classroom Management Strategies From A BridgeEnglish TeacherBy Bridge

 Lesson planning—having a plan for what you are going to do is important, and also to show the students the purpose of any exercise.

-You have excellent rapport with your students.
+You have an excellent rapport with your students.
 How do you establish rapport?

 Any final thoughts on classroom management?